 Analyzing how you currently work and asking the tough questions will lead you to better answers.
 And better answers will lead you to more personalized technology solutions.

 Once you’ve identified the area(s) you’re looking to improve, you can then move on to identifying your available options.
 Depending on the size of your firm, you may want to consider launching a pilot program to test the chosen technology.
-This will allow you and your team to work out any bugs before unleashing it on the masses.
+This will allow you and your team to work out any bugs before unleashing it companywide.
 Another added benefit of testing new tech with smaller teams is that everyone who participates becomes a source for information—someone who can be leaned on when it comes time for the larger scale rollout.

 It’s essential that whatever tech you decide to adopt—be it project/case management software, treasury management solutions, or any of the available digital tools and apps—you must invest in the training to make sure everyone feels comfortable with the new way of working.
 Not everyone has the same level of comfort with technology, and if your decision is introducing a new way of working, it may take a while before everyone arrives at the same level.
 Don’t let this discourage you or your team.
 Thriving tomorrow requires training today.
 So be prepared to invite questions, then listen to and interpret feedback to help you fine tune how the new tech integrates into your current processes.